-It is important to note that the legislation does not eliminate the requirement that physicians must review and, ultimately sign off on, any written supervisory agreements.
-These proposals simply provide physicians with the same flexibility with the PALS system that they had with the previous manual submission process through DOS.
+It is important to note that the new laws do not eliminate the requirement that physicians must review and, ultimately sign off on, any written supervisory agreements.
+They simply provide physicians with the same flexibility with the PALS system that they had with the previous manual submission process through DOS.

 Thank you for the comment!
 Your comment must be approved first

 You've already submitted a review for this item

 Thank you!
 Your review has been submitted successfully

 You typed the code incorrectly.
 Please try again